-Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
 Polegate is the location of the property.
-Can you shed any light on this issue?
+Can you offer any guidance?

-Flying freeholds in Polegate are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Polegate you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in Polegate are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Polegate you would need to get your solicitor to go through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Polegate may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Polegate may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 As co-executor for the will of my aunt I am selling a house in Swansea but reside in Polegate.
 My conveyancer (who is 235 miles awayhas requested that I sign a statutory declaration prior to completion.
 Could you suggest a conveyancing lawyer in Polegate to attest and place their company stamp on the document?